 Legal intake specialists are crucial to the success of every law firm.
 They provide critical tasks while in communication with clients, and in some cases, they can make or break the client retention process.

 If your firm is ready to grow, learn more about 24/7/365 intake services from Alert.
 Our legal call centers are full of helpful, knowledgeable intake specialists who can help your clients anytime or anywhere.
-When you need dedicated client support even when business hours are closed, Alert has the tools and the team to keep your firm running around the clock.
+When you need dedicated client support even when business hours are closed, Alert’s law firm answering service will keep your firm running around the clock.

 Indeed.
 What is an Intake Specialist?. https://www.indeed.com/career-advice/finding-a-job/intake-specialist Above the Law.